 Our preschool program serves children from ages 2 and a half through their transition into kindergarten.
-Our building opens at 7:30 am, and we request children arrive by 9:00 am every weekday to take full advantage of the curriculum, children may not be dropped off after 10 am.
+Our building opens at 7:30 am, and we request children arrive by 9:00 am every weekday to take full advantage of the curriculum.
+Children who are not dropped off by 11am will be turned away.

 Themes are selected according to the children's interest and developmental needs.
 Group times, activity times, field trips, speakers, displays, songs, and games are planned around these themes.
 Group time is a time for discussions, stories, language arts, and learning games.
-Morning snack and lunch are included as a nutritional and social part of our program.
+Morning snacks and lunch are included as a nutritional and social part of our program.

 Activity time is a time for teacher-directed experiences (such as creative art, craft art, baking, science, math projects, group games, etc.) and child-directed activities (such as blocks, dramatic play, workbench, art easel, climber, cognitive learning games, etc.) This "freedom of choice" time allows children to choose friends and activities they enjoy and need; they learn to socialize, explore, and create in a child-oriented environment.
 Some groups also enjoy a fitness walk after lunch!
-In all of our classrooms we have the opportunity for children to experience and practice family style eating where we serve food in bowls and the children learn the skills to serve themselves.
-The staff model the skills needed to do so and help the children grow in these skills.